baillielab/sequential-gwas/docs/src/combining_datasets.md

 ## Inputs

 Since GenOMICC is an ongoing project where the data is continuously collected, it came and will continue to arrive in different formats.
-This section makes clear what are the inputs to the pipeline.
+This section describes the input data, the corresponding workflow parameters are described below.

 ### Genetic Data